Thanksgiving is all about family!

 Tip: Place your order a week or two in advance if you can.

-Here’s the great part to this recipe — you prep the day before so the day of the holiday you’re not compromising your time.
+Here’s the great part about this recipe — you prep the day before so the day of the holiday you’re not compromising your time.
 Since you want to be able to focus on friends and family.
 So ask yourself → don’t you want to get done ahead of time without sacrificing quality or quality time?
 Chef Doherty suggests you take these steps Wednesday night before the big day!

 What you’ll need to prep and season your turkey: